-did not just exist to mop up light excesses of beer from the undersides of glasses or to steady a pint in the middle of a slop confusion.
+Beer mats did not just exist to mop up light excesses of beer from the undersides of glasses or to steady a pint in the middle of an accidental spillage.
 They had other practical uses as well.
-Folded into squares they balanced lop sided tables, this preventing more spillage.
-They were instant note pads on which to scribble phone numbers to young ladies you had just met, and just as soon forgotten as I recall.
-Once completed sodden with stale beer you could peel off the paper pattern from the cardboard base whilst your mate was at the bar buying another round by slowly tearing off the pattern.
+Folded into squares they balanced lop sided tables, thus preventing more spillage.
+They were instant note pads on which to exchange phone numbers with young ladies you had just met.
+Once completely sodden with stale beer you could peel off the paper pattern from the cardboard base whilst your mate was at the bar buying another round.

 Beer mats were often colourful with attractive designs and each brewery was properly proud of its art work.
 So much so that beer mats were very collectable.
 Students decorated ceilings with them, or even whole walls and real aficionados joined clubs to swap doubles and gain rare issues.
 Beer mat collectors are called tegestologists.
 A little like stamp collecting but with the added premium of having to consume at least a modicum of alcohol to be able to enjoy the hobby properly.

 These days you surrender your empty pint glass at the bar and are given a new one.
 It’s the law says the bar man, or woman.
 Its Health and Hygiene they say.
 You are not allowed to place a dirty glass – by which they mean the one that you have been drinking out of – against the tap of the beer pump in case you have some ghastly transmittable disease that you will pass on to every other person who drinks that particular beer.

 On Sunday lunchtimes in years gone by many thoughtful and traditional landlords would place plates of nuts, cheese squares speared with pineapple cubes or shell fish or other attractive nibbles on the bar for his regulars to enjoy as an appetiser before returning home for the Sunday roast.